adeelmalik78/DatabaseCode_by_releases_db/README.md

     └── rootchangelog.yaml
 ```

 Here is the entire directory structure of this repo.
-There are schema subdirectories in each release directory.
-And each schema subdirectory has its own changelog file (e.g., `schema1changelog.yaml`).
+There are database subdirectories in each release directory.
+And each database subdirectory has its own changelog file (e.g., `database1changelog.yaml`).
 ```
 .
 ├── README.md